inscist/api-guidelines/Guidelines.md

 - Re-evaluate the query and compare it to original set of results; every entry uniquely in the current set MUST be returned as an Add operation, and every entry uniquely in the original set MUST be returned as a "remove" operation.
 - Each entity that previously did not match the criteria but matches it now MUST be returned as an "add"; conversely, each entity that previously matched the query but no longer does MUST be returned as a "@removed" entry.
 - Entities that have changed MUST be included in the set using their standard representation.
 - Services MAY add additional metadata to the "@removed" node, such as a reason for removal, or a "removed at" timestamp.
-We recommend teams coordinate with the Microsoft REST API Guidelines Working Group on extensions to help maintain consistency.
+We recommend teams coordinate with the Inscist REST API Guidelines Working Group on extensions to help maintain consistency.

 The delta link MUST NOT encode any client top or skip value.